Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, or think you may be pregnant or are planning to have a baby, ask your doctor for advice before using this medicine.

-You may receive Viaflo Plasmalyte 148 (pH 7,4) if you are pregnant or breastfeeding.
-Your doctor will monitor the concentration of substances in the blood and the amount of fluid in the body.
+You can receive Viaflo Plasmalyte 148 (pH 7.4) if you are pregnant or breastfeeding.
+Your doctor will monitor your blood chemical levels and the amount of fluid in your body.

 • Ask your doctor

-Ask your doctor or pharmacist for advice before driving or operating machines.
+Ask your doctor or pharmacist for advice before driving or using machines.

-Plasmalyte 148 (pH 7.4) Viaflo will be administered by a doctor or a nurse.
-Your doctor will decide how much you need and when to administer it.
+Viaflo Plasmalyte 148 (pH 7.4) will be given to you by a doctor or nurse.
+Your doctor will decide how much you need and when it should be given.
 This will depend on your age, weight, physical condition, and the reason for treatment.
 The amount you receive may also be influenced by other treatments you are receiving.

-DO NOT receive Plasmalyte 148 (pH 7.4) Viafloif there are particles floating in the solution or if the container is damaged in any way.
+You must not be given Viaflo Plasmalyte 148 (pH 7.4) if there are particles floating in the solution or if the container is damaged in any way.

-Plasmalyte 148 (pH 7.4) Viaflo is usually administered through a plastic tube connected to a vein in your arm using a needle.
-However, your doctor may use another method to administer the medication.
+Usually, Viaflo Plasmalyte 148 (pH 7.4) will be given to you through a plastic tube connected to a needle in a vein, usually in your arm.
+However, your doctor may use another method to give you the medicine.

 Before and during the infusion, your doctor will monitor: